Born August 11, 1959 and raised in Blyth, Ontario.

 Over 1996 and 1997 he finished his student film Snowfall which won second place at the TVO Telefest competition in 1997 and was selected for the international film festival in Mumbai in February 1998.
 It helped Philip obtain a job as a Graphic Designer at CBC.
 It was a three minute film scored by Philip’s brother Eric from a version of Claude Thornhill’s instrumental also called “Snowfall”.
 It told the story of a young girl alone in her room drawing while the sounds of her parents arguing penetrate the room.
 As the fight reaches it’s climax the girl enters the world of her drawing to find comfort.

-In 1998 Philip joined a group of traditional animators at CBC Toronto where he began work on CBC’s Sesame Park, a Canadian version of Sesame Street with live action and animated segments adding Canadian culture and bilingualism.
+In 1998 Philip joined a group of traditional animators at CBC Toronto where he began work on CBC’s Sesame Park, a Canadian version of the U.S. program.
+In it live action and animated segments added Canadian culture and bilingualism.
 The animators were essentially making short films.
 They storyboarded ideas, designed characters and created the finished animation.
 When Philip arrived the department had just made the transition from painting cells and shooting them on film to digital ink-and-paint and compositing.
-Snowfall was the only film he film he made that was actually on film.
+Snowfall was the only film he made that was actually on film.

 The CBC graphics department handles animation, motion graphics, print, illustration, visual effects and compositing.
 After Sesame Park, Philip went on to create animation for Sesame International and CBC Kids.
 He also did the animation on “Weight of the World” for The Nature of Things, and the animation in The War of 1812: Been There Won That.